-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements for the financial year ended December 31, 2022.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the financial statements for the financial year ended December 31, 2024.
 These matters were addressed in the context of our audit of the financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

 Key Audit Matter How our audit addressed the key audit matter The estimation of the quantity of closing stock of raw material is subject to certain assumptions regarding compaction and the capacity of storage facilities.
-Two methodologies were employed to confirm the accuracy of the quantity of raw material at year end as follows: (i) A roll forward calculation was done using opening stock, adding purchases and subtracting usage. (ii) Subsequent to year end and prior to any further receipt of stock, the level of raw material stock
+Two methodologies were employed to confirm the accuracy of the quantity of raw material at year end as follows: (i) A roll forward calculation was done using opening stock, adding purchases and subtracting usage.

+Key Audit Matter How our audit addressed the key audit matter

+The carrying amount of the company's property, plant and equipment (PPE) amounted to \$1,775,721,322.
+The valuation of PPE was identified as a key audit matter due to the significance of this balance to the financial statements, as well as the significance of management's judgment in determining its valuation.
+Further, an annual impairment review of PPE was done which involved significant management judgment.

+(ii) Subsequent to year end and prior to any further receipt of stock, the level of raw material stock was reduced to a negligible quantity.

-Key Audit Matter How our audit addressed the key audit matter was reduced to a negligible quantity.
-Actual consumption of raw material was computed between the statement of financia position date and immediately before the firs receipt of stock subsequent to year end.
+Actual consumption of raw material was computed between the statement of financial position date and immediately before the first receipt of stock subsequent to year end.

 Both methodologies confirmed the accuracy of the quantity of raw material at year end.

-The carrying amount of the company's property, plant and equipment (PPE) amounted to 5702,958,443.
-The valuation of PPE was identified as a key audit matter due to the significance of this balance to the financial statements, as well as the significance of management's judgment Our procedures included testing of design existence and operating effectiveness of interna control procedures as well as test of detail to ensure completeness and accuracy of PPE through the following: n determining its valuation.
-Further, an annual mpairment review of PPE was done which nvolved significant management judgment. (i) An evaluation of the assumptions made by management in determination of the residua values and useful lives to ensure that these are consistent with accounting and industry standards. (ii) Assessment of whether indicators o impairment existed at December 31, 2022 based on our knowledge of the busines and industry and the methodology used by management to carry out impairment review. (iii) Recalculation of depreciation charges fo selected assets in line with the company's accounting policy. (iv) Physical verification of selected asset acquired in current and prior years.
-Based on our procedures, we found management's assessment of the valuation and impairment o or to cease operations, or has no realistic alternative but to do so.
+Our procedures included testing of design, existence and operating effectiveness of internal control procedures as well as test of detail to ensure completeness and accuracy of PPE through the following:

+- (i) An evaluation of the assumptions made by management in determination of the residual values and useful lives to ensure that these are consistent with accounting and industry standards. - (ii) Assessment of whether indicators of impairment existed at December 31, 2024, based on our knowledge of the business and industry and the methodology used by management to carry out impairment review. - (iii) Recalculation of depreciation charges for selected assets in line with the company's accounting policy. - (iv) Physical verification of selected assets acquired in current and prior years.

+Based on our procedures, we found management's assessment of the valuation and impairment of PPE to be appropriate.

+Going Concern

+The company's financial statements have been prepared using the going concern basis of accounting.
+The use of this basis of accounting is appropriate unless management either intends to liquidate the company or to cease operations, or has no realistic alternative but to do so.
 As part of our audit of the financial statements, we have concluded that management's use of the going concern basis of accounting in the preparation of the company's financial statements is appropriate.
 Management has not identified a material uncertainty that may cast significant doubt on the entity's ability to continue as a going concern, and accordingly none is disclosed in the financial statements.
 Based on our audit of the financial statements, we also have not identified such a material uncertainty.
 However, neither management nor the auditor can guarantee the company's ability to continue as a going concern.

-The company's financial statements have been prepared using the going concern basis of accounting.
-The use of this basis of accounting is appropriate unless management either intends to liquidate the company